- Eligibility

 9 BCB - Bioinformatics and Computational Biology

-The scientific areas are used solely to aid in the assignment of panel reviewers and does not affect an application’s funding potential.
-Application requirements and instructions are identical for all the science areas.
-All applications are reviewed at the same time, by the same panel, and compete for a single source of dedicated funds.
+The areas of science listed above are very broad and frequently overlap.
+Choose the primary (and optional secondary) science area that is most appropriate for your proposed project.
+The scientific areas are used solely as an aid to assign panel reviewers, who are chosen for their breadth of knowledge and expertise and will be able to review a broad range of applications.
+Science area designations do not affect an application’s funding potential, and application requirements and instructions are identical for all science areas.
+All applications are reviewed in the same time period, with the same review criteria, and compete for a single source of dedicated funds.

 Note: The science area designations (two one-digit codes with abbreviations) must also be included at the beginning of the Research Strategy essay.